nayuki/CSC258-computer-debugger/Readme.txt

 Run javac on every .java file.
 Or better yet, import the project into an IDE like Eclipse or NetBeans.

+On Unix, you can also perform these commands in a shell: cd /...your path to.../csc258 mkdir bin javac -d bin $(find src -name "*.java" -print)

 == Running ==